Common Questions

 I maintain a set of standard details for most Construction junctions that are calculated to provide minimal Thermal Bridging.

 I maintain both Professional Indemnity Insurance and Public Liability Insurance.
-The limits for each of these is project specific and defined in the Appointment documents.
+The limits for each of these is defined in the Appointment documents.

 All Architects are required to maintain Professional Indemnity Insurance as a minimum by the ARB and RIBA.